kelvinh111/Kelvin-Drupal7-Theme/README.md

 NOT using
 -----
-  - .info to load external css & js, just simply add into html.tpl.php
+  - .info to load external css & js, just simply add them into html.tpl.php
   - base-theme
   - theme-settings.php for backend panel
   - too many regions